-- (a) The Grading CFI must: - (1) Be a current FAA Certified Flight Instructor (CFI). - (2) Be a current IAC member. - (3) Possess an IAC Achievement Award (SMOOTH or STARS) that is at least two categories higher than the SMOOTH award being sought, as shown in Table A5.1, below.
+- (a) The Grading CFI must: - (1) Be a current Flight Instructor certificated under the regulations of the licensing country's aviation regulatory agency.
+For countries outside the United States, the instructor must have competed in at least the Advanced level of competition. - (2) Be a current IAC member. - (3) Possess an IAC Achievement Award (SMOOTH or STARS) that is at least one category higher than the SMOOTH award being sought, as shown in Table A5.1, below.

 ADING CFI AWARD LEVEL A5.1

 SMOOTH AWARD SOUGHT MINIMUM CFI AWARD LEVEL

-Primary Intermediate
+Primary Sportsman

-Sportsman Advanced
+Sportsman Intermediate

-Intermediate Unlimited
+Intermediate Advanced

 Advanced Method B NOT ALLOWED

 Unlimited Method B NOT ALLOWED

-- (b) The Grading CFI shall not assign a numeric grade to each figure flown, but rather note a grade of "Q" (Qualifying) on the award application for each figure which the CFI believes would have received a grade of 5.0 or better from a ground-based judge observing the figure. - (c) Each figure in the appropriate Category Figure List must receive a grade of "Q" to earn the Achievement Award. - (d) In addition to name and IAC member number, the Grading CFI must supply his/her CFI certificate number with expiration date, along with their own achievement award level and type (SMOOTH or STARS) as directed on the application form.
+- (4) If a MCFI-A, that instructor must possess at least an IAC Achievement Award (Smooth or Stars) in the Intermediate category to grade for a Primary, Sportsman, or Intermediate Smooth award. - (b) The Grading CFI shall not assign a numeric grade to each figure flown, but rather note a grade of "Q" (Qualifying) on the award application for each figure which the CFI believes would have received a grade of 5.0 or better from a ground-based judge observing the figure.

+- (c) Each figure in the appropriate Category Figure List must receive a grade of "Q" to earn the Achievement Award. - (d) In addition to name and IAC member number, the Grading CFI must supply his/her CFI certificate number with expiration date, along with their own achievement award level and type (SMOOTH or STARS) as directed on the application form.